xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

 We understand that Eureka's first version is very capable and powerful but we plan to enhance it even further.
 Among what we plan to improve is adding a way to hide and show rows more easily and adding some inline rows.

-This post is intended to briefly introduce Eureka and some of its architecture insights.
+This post is just intended to briefly introduce Eureka and some of its architecture insights.
-If you are interested in how to use Eureka I would suggest you to take a look at github repository documentation.
+If you are interested in how to use Eureka I would suggest you to take a look at its github repository [readme].

 If you liked what you have read, want to suggest some feature, contribute to the project or you need some help on how to use it please let us know.